 Looking diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble [you,] and thereby many be defiled;

-it might internally disturb
+it may internally disturb

 Lest there [be] any fornicator, or profane person, as Esau, who for one morsel of meat sold his birthright.